robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 * A dictionary of information if the username exists
 * Or `nil` if it the username doesn't exist

-Anything fancier than this is likely a bad idea, because it means that your function is having to do too much.
+Anything fancier than this is likely a bad idea, because it means that your function is doing too much.

 ## An aside on dynamically- and statically-typed languages